Wayne Jones (darts player): Career

 Jones lost in the first round of the 2013 World Championship to Dutchman Jerry Hendriks 3–0, after being narrowly edged out of each set by two legs to three.
 He was whitewashed 5–0 by James Wade in the second round of the UK Open.
 Jones reached his first semi-final on the Pro Tour in almost a year in September's eighth Players Championship but was beaten 6–1 by Ian White.
 He continued his form by reaching another semi later in the month at the German Darts Masters in a run which included wins over Michael van Gerwen and Gary Anderson, before Mervyn King beat him 6–4.
 His recent surge in form saw him qualify for the World Grand Prix, where he faced King again and this time beat him by two sets to nil.
 Jones won the first set of his next match against Dave Chisnall but lost 3–1.
 Jones was involved in a deciding leg in the first round of the Players Championship Finals and left 36 only for his opponent Brendan Dolan to take out 126 on the bull to defeat him 6–5.

 Jones lost 3–2 to Kevin McDine in the first round of the 2014 World Championship as he missed a total of 26 darts at doubles during the match.
-He dropped out the top 32 on the Order of Merit afterwards as he was ranked number 33.
+He dropped out of the top 32 on the Order of Merit afterwards as he was ranked number 33.
 Jones suffered a surprise 5–3 defeat to Jason Hogg in the second round of the UK Open.
 The only other major event Jones could qualify for during the year was the World Matchplay where he lost 10–3 to Andy Hamilton in the first round.
 He failed to advance beyond the last 16 of any event during 2014.

 At the 2015 World Championship, Jones took a 2–1 set advantage over Dean Winstanley but lost the final two sets by three legs to one in a 3–2 defeat.
 It was his third first round exit in a row at the event.
 Jones lost in the second round of the UK Open 5–2 to Joey ten Berge.
 Three last 16 exits were the furthest he progressed in any tournament in 2015.
 Jones qualified for the Grand Slam, but lost each of his group fixtures against Michael Smith, Andy Fordham and Adrian Lewis.